joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step5-config.md

 ```

 Joomla provides a mechanism for defining HTML forms in XML, which you can read about in the [Forms](../../../general-concepts/forms/index.md) and [Form Fields](../../../general-concepts/forms-fields/index.md) sections.
-This includes a framework for handling the HTTP POST parameters, right through to storing these in the database.
+This includes a framework for handling the form HTTP POST parameters, right through to storing these in the database.

 All this makes it very easy to develop Joomla forms quickly without having to duplicate boilerplate text, once you have overcome the initial threshold of understanding how they work.